MichelSaremi/RPG-characters-V2/README.md

 ---------------------------------------------

-Finally you can exit the application by typing:
+Finally, you can exit the application by typing:

 exit